Datasets SOEP-Core

 pequiv “Cross-National Equivalent File” (long): PEQUIV contains all waves of the $PEQUIV datasets in SOEP-Core.
 The PEQUV-File is based on the Cross-National Equivalent File (CNEF) with extended income information for the SOEP.
 This file comprises not only the aggregated income figures from CNEF but also additional separate income components.

-pkal “Individual calendar” (long): PKAL contains all waves of the $PKAL datasets in SOEP-Core.
+pkal “Data from the monthly calendar from the individual questionnaire” (long): PKAL contains all waves of the $PKAL datasets in SOEP-Core.
 The PKAL datasets contain calendar variables from the individual questionnaire.
 The dataset includes the individual’s employment or educational status on a monthly basis as well as the individual’ income status.

 biobirth “Generated biographical information” (wide): The file BIOBIRTH provides information on fertility histories of adult respondents in the SOEP.
 Up to 2014 (version 30, wave BD), the data were stored in two separate files: BIOBIRTH containing female fertility histories, and BIOBRTHM providing male fertility histories.
 Fertility histories in BIOBIRTH provide information on every woman (as well as every man with panel entry since 2001) who has ever completed at least one SOEP interview.